david4jsus/Blog-MVP-4/README.md

   - Functionality to expand the player to show the library or hide the player and reduce it to a single icon, to take less space on the screen.
 - [Incremental Site Regeneration](https://nextjs.org/docs/pages/building-your-application/data-fetching/incremental-static-regeneration) to automatically load new content from WordPress.

+## WordPress Plugin

+I made a WordPress plugin to store all content related to game, album and music track information in WordPress, to be able to load that content in this app.
+See the repository for that project [here](https://github.com/david4jsus/Blog-MVP-4-Wordpress-Plugin/).

 ## Is this project complete?

 Well, this is just a prototype (although a working one).
 You can check the deployed version of this project with the link below.
 This readme file will be updated when I get around to implementing the final version of this idea (this is just a hobby, and I'm not terribly great at time management... so just give me some time to produce the actual, final product).